Ys VI: The Ark of Napishtim: PlayStation Portable

 The PlayStation Portable port does not include any of the changes of the PS2 port except for the removal of blood and gore effects.
 The European and North American versions came with a new set of bonuses including some extra fetch-quests that unlock a few mini-games and an image/media gallery.
 These were later included in a "Special Edition" re-release in Japan, although the game is noted for having particularly long and frequent load times.
 Voice-acting was never included in this version.
 It is not available digitally on the PlayStation Store, only through a physical UMD copy, which has no PlayStation trophies attached.

-Ys VI Mobile
+Ys Online: The Ark of Napishtim

-Ys VI Mobile: The Ark of Napishtim, a free-to-play MMORPG, was first released as Ys VI Online on Android and iOS in Japan by Restar Games on July 20, 2021.
+Ys Online: The Ark of Napishtim, a free-to-play MMORPG, was first released as Ys VI Online on Android and iOS in Japan by Restar Games on July 20, 2021.
 An English version was released by VNG Games on June 5, 2022.

 Reception

-The PlayStation 2 and PSP versions received "mixed or average reviews", while the PC version later received "generally favorable reviews", all according to video game review aggregator Metacritic.
+The PS2 and PSP versions received "mixed or average reviews", while the PC version later received "generally favorable reviews", all according to video game review aggregator Metacritic.
 In Japan, Famitsu gave the PS2 version a score of one six, one seven, one six, and one five, for a total of 24 out of 40.